tapbr4/Bombcrypto-Autoclicker/README.md

 5."Connect Wallet" Button

+6."Metamask" in the login window

-6.Metamask Icon (Taskbar) - !!!
+7.Metamask Icon (Taskbar) - !!!
 Use alt+tab to return the window if clicking it minimized it !!!

-7.Metamask Confirmation
+8.Metamask Confirmation

-8.Treasure Hunt
+9.Treasure Hunt

-9.In-game Menu (Arrow)
+10.In-game Menu (Arrow)

-10.Heroes Button
+11.Heroes Button

-11.Center of character list (only to select frame and then scroll)
+12.Center of character list (only to select frame and then scroll)

-12.Work Button (All)
+13.Work Button (All)

-13.Rest Button (All)
+14.Rest Button (All)

-14.Close Button (Char List)
+15.Close Button (Char List)

-15.Back to Treasure Hunt (Click once in the middle of the map)
+16.Back to Treasure Hunt (Click once in the middle of the map)

-16.Back to Main Menu (Green arrow in the upper left corner)
+17.Back to Main Menu (Green arrow in the upper left corner)

 After finishing this process, a file called "config.txt" will be generated with the coordinates in this order.